 With a pocket WiFi device, you will be able to set up your own portable WiFi zone, connecting multiple other devices to your mobile broadband connection.
-This proves to be a handy solution if you can’t install an ADSL connection in your home.
+This proves to be a handy solution if you can’t install a fixed-line connection in your home.
 The key is in finding the best place in your home to connect to mobile broadband.
-You have the option of buying a pocket WiFi device outright or just get it on a data plan from your chosen provider.
+You have the option of buying a pocket WiFi device outright or just getting it on a data plan from your chosen provider.

 Choosing a WiFi Plan According to Your Needs